laurenchen0631/English-Learning/category/common_phrase.md

 	- How to put strangers at ease.
 - put a/one's finger on sth 確切地指出 == to discover the exact reason why a situation is the way it is, especially when something is wrong
 	- There is something odd about him, but I cannot quite put my finger on it.
+- rear its (ugly) head (令人不快的事情)發生 == (of something unpleasant) to appear
+	- The familiar spectre of drought and famine has reared its ugly head again.
 - search/hunt high and low 到處找 == to search everywhere for something
 	- I've been hunting high and low for that certificate and I still can't find it!
 - see for oneself 親身體驗/親眼見識 == To see or experience something firsthand as a means of proving to oneself that it is true or accurate.